Lusitanians: Language

-The Lusitanian language was a Paleohispanic language that clearly belongs to the Indo-European family.
+The Lusitanian language was a Paleohispanic language that belongs to the Indo-European family.
 The precise affiliation of Lusitanian with the other Indo-European languages is still a matter of debate: there are those who endorse that it is a para-Celtic language with an obvious Celticity to most of the lexicon, over many anthroponyms and toponyms.
 A second theory relates Lusitanian with the Italic languages; based on the names of Lusitanian deities with other grammatical elements of the area.

-One hypothesis is that the Lusitanian language may have been basal Italo-Celtic, a branch independent from Celtic and Italic, and splitting off early from Proto-Celtic and Proto-Italic populations who spread from Central Europe into western Europe after new Yamnaya migrations into the Danube Valley.
-Alternatively, a European branch of Indo-European dialects, termed "North-west Indo-European" and associated with the Beaker culture, may have been ancestral to not only Celtic and Italic, but also to Germanic and Balto-Slavic.
+One other hypothesis is that the Lusitanian language may have been basal Italo-Celtic, a branch independent from Celtic and Italic, and splitting off early from Proto-Celtic and Proto-Italic populations who spread from Central Europe into western Europe after new Yamnaya migrations into the Danube Valley.
+Alternatively, a European branch of Indo-European dialects, termed "Northwest Indo-European" and associated with the Beaker culture, may have been ancestral to not only Celtic and Italic, but also to Germanic and Balto-Slavic.
 Ellis Evans believes that Gallaecian and Lusitanian were one language (not separate languages) of the "P" Celtic variant.

 Some recent scholars' analyses, further conducted on a newly discovered inscription, strongly suggest that Lusitanian is more akin to Italic and has no relation to Celtic.

 Lujan, argues that the evidence shows that Lusitanian must have diverged from the other western Indo-European dialects before the kernel of what would then evolve into the Italic and Celtic language families had formed.
 This points to Lusitanian being so ancient that it predates both the Celtic and Italic linguistic groups.
 Contact with subsequent Celtic migrations into the Iberian Peninsula are likely to have led to the linguistic assimilation of the Celtic elements found in the language.

+The Lusitanian Celtic root however, is further emphasized in a 2023 research project by the Max Planck Institute on the origins of Indo-European languages.
+This study identified one common Celtic branch of peoples and languages spanning most of Atlantic Europe, including Lusitania, at around 7,000 BC.
+This work contradicts previous theories that excluded Lusitanian from the Celtic linguistic family.
+There is therefore no general consensus on the exact origin of the Lusitanian language.